Academic Catalog 2024-2025

 The CCLE is composed of university faculty and adjunct faculty from each clinical facility.
 One or more oral interviews will be required on campus and/or at the clinical facilities.

 The program director will notify the applicant of the admission decision in consultation with the Committee for Clinical Laboratory Experience (CCLE).
-The program director, in consultation with the officials of the affiliated program, determine to which affiliate the student will be placed.
+The program director, in consultation with the officials of the affiliated program, determines to which affiliate the student will be placed.
 Student preference is considered as one factor in the decision.
 In order to retain admission status, students must communicate their intention to the program director, in writing, within 15 working days following notification of admission.
 Final placement assumes continued eligibility under supplementary and basic admission criteria.
-In some cases, the CCLE may require additional course work or performance levels prior to placement consideration.
+In some cases, the CCLE may require additional coursework or performance levels prior to placement consideration.
 Failure to satisfy such requirements may disqualify the student from entering the clinical component.

 Academic Regulations